No-one likes doing paperwork, but there are key permissions you must secure before you can proceed with building your own dream home.

-The Building Standards department will require a Structural Engineers Register approved engineer to provide a certificate, known as an S.E.R., to confirm that the proposed build meets all the required structural standards.
+The Building Standards department will require a Structural Engineers Register-approved engineer to provide a certificate (known as an SER certificate) to confirm that the proposed build meets all the required structural standards.
 This certificate covers all elements of the build, including the foundations and other non-kit elements.
 We will provide detailed engineering information for the kit itself but we cannot provide foundation or blockwork engineering.
 You will therefore need an external engineer to provide this information and the SER certificate.
 We will provide the energy efficiency (SAP Test) calculation for the house.